Subscribe to Blog via Email

 Apart from the minefield that is COVID cover (which will eventually settle down and be a standard within every policy), I found these key things:

-1. Every single insurance company online asks the same questions almost word for word.
+1. Most insurance companies online ask the same questions almost word for word.
 Make a list of your answers so you can copy for each quote.
 If you suddenly realise you and something wrong, go back to an older quote (most let you save) and update so every quote is the same.
 It’s therefore important your quotes are identical as insurance companies are known to share data.
 There was one exception – see ‘Insure With’ below, I was disappointed with my experience of getting an output due to their confusing quote layout and what appeared to be a widely different approach than their main competitors.
 I am still waiting for their feedback after being contacted by one of their departments, who at least confirmed they use a different model of underwriting than all the other companies who gave me a quote below.
 Their system was unable to provide a quote online.
 The quote they gave me over the phone while competitive in comparison to my selected company and while it wasn’t 100% the same cover, it would have been adequate for my needs.
 But they were unable to quote for an annual policy even over the phone.

 2. At least “Neuroendocrine Tumours” is listed in the pre-existing conditions, it wasn’t when I checked 10 years ago.
 Before you jump for joy at the update in the reference data used by insurance underwriters, I did not see Neuroendocrine Carcinoma listed separately.
 But there is an entry which just says “Carcinoma”.
 It does list DIPNECH, Pheochromocytoma, Paraganglioma, Merkel cell tumour, Carcinoid Tumour, Carcinoid Syndrome.
 It did list Insulinoma but none of the other pancreatic NET functional syndromes.
 What this does show to me is that the reference data for Neuroendocrine Neoplasms are incomplete and the fact they have both Neuroendocrine Tumours and Carcinoid Tumours indicates to me a lack of understanding.
 (If you find others let me know, I could have spent all day on this task!).